bbsaint590/bbsaint590/README.md

 - 🔭 I’m currently working on completing the iO Academy Software Developer Essentials course.
 - 🌱 I’m currently learning Laravel.
 - 📫 How to reach me: You can email me at benblyth590@googlemail.com or visit my [LinkedIn page](https://www.linkedin.com/in/benjamin-blyth-939a1624b/?originalSubdomain=uk).
-- ⚡ Fun fact: I'm a former primary school teacher now eager to utilize my new coding skills in an exciting new career path!
+- ⚡ Fun fact: I'm a former primary school teacher now eager to utilise my new coding skills in an exciting new career path!

 <!--
 **bbsaint590/bbsaint590** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.